 Once again however I had to special-case some districts with an administrative boundaries tag selector.
 OpenStreetMaps does not seem to have up-to-date GSS codes tags for East Staffordshire, Lichfield, Stafford, Staffordshire Moorlands, Tamworth, North Warwickshire, Nuneaton and Bedworth, Rugby, and Warwick.

-Even breaking the areas down into local authority districts, there’s an enormous variation in areas of the districts - from North Yorkshire at 8037km2 to City of London at 3km2.
+This seemed to relate to the enormous variation in areas of the districts - from North Yorkshire at 8037km2 to City of London at 3km2.
 Adding to the urban area skew, the larger areas may contain great off-road cycling areas that are diluted by large empty areas of farmland.

-The formal term for this seems to Modifiable Areal Unit Problem (MAUP): referring to statistical distortions that appear when spatial data are aggregated into areas that differ greatly in size or shape.
+The general term for this seems to be “aggregation bias”.
+Although Wikipedia has a more in-depth article on the Modifiable Areal Unit Problem (MAUP): referring to statistical distortions that appear when spatial data are aggregated into areas that differ greatly in size or shape.

 Future Work